isomerpages/moe-springfieldsec/_our-contacts/Admin Matters/Financial Assistance.md

 ### Objective

-The objective of the MOE FAS is to help needy Singaporean students to meet basic schooling expenses.
+The objective of the MOE FAS is to provide financial assistance to Singaporean students who need financial assistance for their studies.

 ### Eligibility Criteria